 - Complete 24 hours of safety training

-- Complete and submit the appropriate form to Technical Safety BC:
+- Complete and submit the application form to Technical Safety BC:

 Once you are registered, you must enroll in an Apprenticeship Training Program within one year of becoming an MIT.
 You will then follow the relevant program outline: